IBM/secure-and-personalize-your-app-using-appid/README.md

     $ oc expose svc/<your-app-name>
     $ oc get routes <your-app-name>  ## copy full route for next step

-   Make a note of this News API Service application URL.
-This is needed in below steps.
+   Make a note of the service URL.
+This is needed to configure the other services.

    #### 4.2.3 Deploy front-end service

-   ***Set the environment***

-    $ cd front-end-service
-    $ cp .env.sample .env

-   Update the environment file(.env) with appropriate values with appropriate values of App ID credentials and URL of previously deployed services.

-   ***Deploy service***

-   Navigate to the directory `front-end-service`.
+   ##### 4.2.3.1 Configure

+   Please refer to [Section 4.1.3.1](https://github.com/IBM/secure-and-personalize-your-app-using-appid#4131-configure) to configure the service.

+   ##### 4.2.3.2 Deploy

+   Run the below command in the `front-end-service` folder to deploy the service:

     $ cd front-end-service
     $ oc new-app --name=<your-app-name> .